tilemill-project/tilemill/README.markdown

 ---------------

 * 1.1
-	- Prefers ~/Applications over /Applications if it exists.
+	- Prefers ~/Applications over /Applications if it exists
+	- Escape key pushes the "Do Not Move" button

-* 1.0 - Original Potion Factory release.
+* 1.0 - First release

 Requirements
 ------------